 largest firms in the United States by gross revenue.

-Founded in 1893 by Judge Edwin Blandin and William Lowe Rice, Jones
+Founded in Cleveland in 1893 by Judge Edwin Blandin and William

-Day made its name by representing Midwestern manufacturers and
+Lowe Rice, Jones Day made its name by representing Midwestern

-transportation companies from its Cleveland base.
-One of the first
+manufacturers and transportation companies.
+One of the first firms

-firms in the nation to adopt a corporate management structure,
+in the nation to adopt a corporate management structure, Jones Day

-Jones Day continued its rise by opening a Washington, DC office in
+continued its rise by opening a Washington, DC office in 1946.
+The

-1946.
-The years since the firm's founding have brought steady
+years since the firm's founding have brought steady growth-with the